City of Gosnells street tree policy

 Online street tree application

-Join with the City of Gosnells in promoting more liveable communities: apply online for a street tree to be planted on your verge.
+Join with the City of Gosnells in promoting more liveable communities and apply online for a street tree to be planted on your verge.

 Please refer to the list of suggested street trees, while completing your application.